kubernetes-sigs/cluster-api-provider-azure/docs/releasing.md

 # Release Process

+## Pre-flight

-Before beginning the release process, review and discuss any potential modifications to the [support matrix/policy][support-policy].
+- Review and discuss any potential modifications to the [support matrix/policy][support-policy]
+- Create a release commit e.g., `Release commit: v0.1.0`, by:
+  - Searching and replacing the previous image versions in the repo, specifically in:
+    - Makefile
+    - Release tool (`cmd/release/main.go`)

 ## Semi-automatic

 1. Make sure your repo is clean by git's standards
-2. If the controller has changed, it would be good to bump the version of the controller image.
-Look in `cmd/release/main.go`.
-3. Run `go run cmd/release/main.go -version v0.x.y`, replacing the [version][versioning], as appropriate
+2. Run `go run cmd/release/main.go -remote <upstream-remote-name> -version v0.x.y`, replacing the [version][versioning], as appropriate
+3. Write the [release notes](#release-notes) and make sure the binaries uploaded return the correct version
 4. Push the docker images that were generated with this release tool
-5. Edit the release notes and make sure the binaries uploaded return the correct version
-6. Publish release
+5. Publish release
-7. [Announce][release-announcement] the release
+6. [Announce][release-announcement] the release

 ## Manual